Filippo011235/B.Eng-Thesis-WaSoR/README.md

 ## Dataset
 My dataset consists of pictures of single pieces of plastic in the middle of a black background.
 It is a simplified version of real-life waste, moving on a conveyor belt.
 The idea of such representation comes from the [WaDaBa project](http://wadaba.pcz.pl/#home). \
 After initial experiments, I decided to use only images from the WaDaBa with the "h0" appendix.
 The rest of the pictures seemed redundant, disrupted results.
 Apart from that, I expanded the database myself, by taking photographs of my household waste.
-Combing those 2 sources, I've created a database, which I called Plasor.\
+Combining those 2 sources, I've created a database, which I called Plasor.\
 [Main dataset directory.](./Dataset_Lean_h0/)\
 Some example images, and the dataset summary on a graph: